Highlights: EU leaders meet in Brussels to discuss climate, budget, Brexit

 “Some people want to pay less, some people want to get more, others to do new things.
 I wasn’t the best at mathematics but this, I think, is not going to add up.”

-“Each country is free to choose its own energy mix but for it to be financed with citizens’ money - no, I am not in favor.
-We agree to a fund to see how we can help but to say we’ll finance it with citizens money, I am not in favor.”
+“Each country is free to choose its own energy mix but for it to be financed with citizens’ money - no, I am not in favour.
+We agree to a fund to see how we can help but to say we’ll finance it with citizens money, I am not in favour.”

-“Either we understand we are in self-destruction mode and we want to sound alarm and realize we must do something, or we don’t care, we do the ostrich politics, we don’t care.”
+“Either we understand we are in self-destruction mode and we want to sound alarm and realise we must do something, or we don’t care, we do the ostrich politics, we don’t care.”

 “I don’t need to hear the Greenpeace message to know that we need to do something.”

-“Get the majority in the House of Commons and be able to fulfill the agreement we decided on both sides.”
+“Get the majority in the House of Commons and be able to fulfil the agreement we decided on both sides.”

+“Austria’s position is clear.
+No nuclear energy.
+We support climate neutrality in 2050, but without nuclear energy, which is not safe and not sustainable.”

+“We are with net contributors - Denmark, the Netherlands, and Sweden that a target of 1% (of GNI) should and is enough.”

 “We are facing negotiations, or rather a battle.
 It is among our plans to take a joint stand to make the European economy carbon neutral by 2050.
 That is a huge undertaking.
 We all know that climate change is a big problem, and we all know that fighting against it is a huge undertaking, which costs an enormous amount of money.”